How Do You Deal With a Crush on a Married Man?

 To have a crush on someone, no matter whether one or both of you are not available is absolutely normal.

-Playful flirting and games are part of basic human interaction.
-Feeling that you are attractive, interesting and able to love feels wonderful.
-It causes a physical, chemical reaction in our brains.
-It makes us happy.
+Playful flirting and games are part of basic human interaction and feeling that you are attractive, interesting, and able to love feels wonderful.
+It causes a physical and chemical reaction in our brains that makes us happy.

 You and the Married Man

-Perhaps he is signalling back to you that he is interested too.
+Perhaps he is signaling back that he is interested too.
 Maybe he is indicating that something more could happen between you.
 Perhaps he is attempting to instigate an affair with you.
 Perhaps you just want to go for it, despite the consequences.
 Unfortunately, if you are receiving positive signals, odds are that the man is simply feeding his own ego with your attention.
-Even more unfortunately, if you take it further, it will almost always end badly - for you.
+Even more, unfortunately, if you take it further, it will almost always end badly.

-Even if you see it as just a simple, harmless affair, in most cases, women end up wanting a proper relationship in the long run.
-It is not harmless, because somewhere, someone is going to get hurt.
+Even if you see it as just a simple, harmless affair, some women end up wanting a proper relationship in the long run.
+However, it's not actually harmless—somewhere, someone is going to get hurt.